eleanorb19/eleanorb19.github.io/README.md

 This is the agent class for this model, initally the model uses the __init__ function which is a constructor in object oriented concepts, it creates the agents using the random integer function to assign values to x and y.

 The model then implements a property attribute for x and y before a move method which relies on an if statement to move the x and y coordinates up or down by 1.

-To run these models within the command prompt $ python agent.py FIX THIS

 ## IO file
 ### IO.py